PavelPZ/riverpod_navigator/README.md

 }
 ```

-In the screen code, it is used as follows:
+In the screen widget, it is used as follows:

 ```dart
 ...